The Netherlands, e-commerce and logistics

 What our experts say:

-“The Dutch e-commerce market is an expanding sector and growth predictions for the future look strong, be sure to hone your shipping strategy before it takes off.”
+“The Dutch e-commerce market is an expanding sector and growth predictions for the future look strong.
+Be sure to hone your shipping strategy before it takes off.”

 Ben Bagnulo, CEO, SAMOS.